hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 > You think that John Farson or I are on the wrong side.
 But what makes you
 > believe you are on the right one?
 >
 > Every light casts a shadow.
-The Crimson King might have gone mad and recluded
+The Crimson King might have gone mad and reclused
 > in the Tower, his ways are mysterious, yes.
 But that doesn't affect my reason to
 > be on his cause.
 >